 A persona is a kind of mental model—an imaginary person with a name, history, and story who has a way of doing things.
 A persona should have enough psychological detail to allow you to conveniently step over to the persona’s view and see your products and services from her perspective.
 A persona can function almost like another person in the room when making a decision—It is “Sally.”
 She looks at what you’re doing from her particular and very specific vantage point, and points out flaws and benefits for her.

 Did I mention this was really useful?

-We could have gone ahead with our assumptions about the product, and spent a lot of money marketing it only to find this same fundamental problem six months—and a whole lot of money—later.
+We could have gone ahead with our assumptions about the product, even focus tested, and spent a lot of money marketing it only to find this same fundamental problem a year—and a whole lot of money—later.
 Our imaginary person in the room—our persona—helped us see a major flaw in our plan well before anything got produced.